cogolabs/go-boilerplate/README.md

 # main
 Any file titled `main.go` represents an entrypoint into your application.
 This will usually mean two things: the file contains a `main()`, or the file contains a crucial API endpoint.

 In the first case, you can actually run these files by calling `main()` function inside them.
-Large applications may have multiple entrypoints and therefore multiple `main.go` files, but for smaller applications and generall most purposes you should only need one.
+Large applications may have multiple entrypoints and therefore multiple `main.go` files, but for smaller applications and generally most purposes you should only need one.
+Run these file with the `go run main.go` command.

+Note that these files may have command line flags that are parsed using `flag.Parse()`.
+This will allow you to insert values via the command line, an example being `go run main.go -dsn='foo'` running our `main.go` file with the value `foo` for the variable `dsn`.

 In the second case, a `main.go` file will provide an crucial function that will likely be called in some `main()` or by another application.
 If you are writing a library meant to return a complicated struct, consider adding something like a `New()` constructor in a `main.go` file.
-Lower level calls in that library are best kept in other named files.
+This is more so a matter of naming convention, and lower level calls in that package are best kept in other named files.

+# types
+Golang allows you to construct complicated data types as `structs` like in C, as opposed to `classes` like in Python, Java or other OOP languages.

+New type structs should be defined in a standalone package file (see `pkg/mypkg/types.go`), all type definitions in one file.
+Instance methods on these types should have their own files (see `pkg/mypkg/exampletype.go`), one file for each type definition.

 # logging
 We use Sentry for all of our logging, see `pkg/observe/logging.go`.
 The go sentry client library is titled `raven-go`, and we wrap our logs using the `github.com/sirupsen/logrus` library.
 Using these two tools packages, we can redirect all of our log statements to an associated sentry client.
 Sentry should only be used for logging exceptions, giving us alerts when anything goes wrong in the produciton or dev environments.